 Immigration Experience at Wistariahurst Museum

 Wistariahurst Museum’s Immigration Experience is a unique way for students to experience the life of an immigrant during their voyage to America around the turn of the century and what they had to endure in their quest to create a new home.
 The day’s adventures focus on Holyoke’s major ethnic population, French Canadian, German, Irish, Polish and Puerto Rican, with students immersing themselves in several activities these groups were involved in.
-Students will not only be learning about these immigrants and their journey to the Paper City, Students will also become acquainted with the story of William Skinner and his successful life in America as an English immigrant.
+Students will not only be learning about immigrants and their journey to the Paper City, students will also become acquainted with the story of William Skinner and his successful life in America as an English immigrant.
 (Immigration Experience Description 2017)

 Program Length: approx. 3 hours